-The Faculty of Arts offers attractive and high-quality bachelor's, master's and doctoral programmes of high quality.
-Due to its size, the faculty can offer the advantage of an individual and friendly approach to students.
-The faculty is situated in the pleasant area of the historical city České Budějovice in the region of South Bohemia and right in the centre of the University campus full of student activities and events.
-The Faculty of Arts has a very rich programme of international cooperation, even in the field of joint degrees.
-The faculty is also recognized as an important research institution in the field of humanities.
-Instruction provided at the Faculty of Arts thus reflects the latest knowledge in all available fields.
+The Faculty of Arts offers education in the fields of History and Philology and in the fields of Aesthetics and Art History, both in Bachelor's, Master's and Doctoral degrees.
+A high level of education is guaranteed by high-quality research background and extensive publishing activities of the teachers.
+Due to its size, the Faculty can offer the advantage of an individual and friendly approach to students.
+The Faculty has a very rich programme of international cooperation, even in the field of double degrees and it is recognized as an important research institution in the field of humanities.
+Teaching provided at FAR USB thus reflects the latest knowledge of individual disciplines.

 The Faculty of Arts was established on 1 January 2006.
 It grew out of the USB Institute of History and it now consists of the Institute of Archaeology, Institute of History, Institute of Archival Studies and Auxiliary Sciences of History, Institute of Czech Studies, Institute of Art and Culture Studies, Institute of Romance Studies, Institute of Czech-German Area Studies and German Studies and Institute of English Studies.